morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/common-instancetypes.md

 ```

 You may see the details of a preference by describing the resource:

 ```bash
 kubectl describe virtualmachineclusterpreference cirros
 ```

-As an example you'll see that the instancetype `cirros` has the requirements of 1 CPU, 256Mi memory.
+As an example you'll see that the instance type `cirros` has the requirements of 1 CPU, 256Mi memory.
 The following output is shortened:

 ```
 Name:         cirros